 Ans: Sir, it has been proved beyond doubt that solar energy has infinite potential to serve the human energy needs across the world.
 However, the technology were not economically feasible before, but now the advancement in technology and growing demand has made it an indispensable source of energy.
 As the storage of solar energy becomes viable it would be serving global energy demand replacing conventional sources at a rapid pace taking the world towards a greener future.

-IAS interview questions 33: What is your vision for India 2030?
+Q33: What is your vision for India 2030?
 How to achieve it?
 (One of those interview question to show off your thinking prowess and leadership skills.
 There is no limit to thought provoking ideas that can be expressed in such questions.
 Try to restrict yourself to a few of the sectors (Health, Education, sports, Infrastructure, Employment, demographic dividend, population control etc) and suggest few ways to address them).

 Q34: You have very good marks, do you think IQ is all enough to judge a person?